melisau/melisau/README.md

 ---

 ## 📫 Connect with Me
-Let’s collaborate or chat about technology, sustainability, or anything you’re passionate about:
+Let’s collaborate or chat about technology, or anything you’re passionate about:

 - 📧 Email: [melisauyar5225@gmail.com](mailto:melisauyar5225@gmail.com)
 - 💼 LinkedIn: [Melisa Uyar](https://www.linkedin.com/in/melisa-uyar-78653a200/)